Dennis Crockett (Art History & Visual Culture)

-The courses in foreign literatures in translation (listed in the World Literature section), by examining the interrelationships of various national literatures, are designed to give students a broad knowledge of the traditions for foreign literatures from ancient to modern times.
+By examining the interrelationships of various national literatures, the courses in foreign literatures in translation (listed in the World Literature section) are designed to give students a broad knowledge of the traditions for foreign literatures from ancient to modern times.

 - How to Major or Minor